 Since August 2014, Mr. Brenneman has been an independent business consultant and advisor.
 From 2011 until August 2014, Mr. Brenneman served as the President and Chief Executive Officer of Butterball LLC, the largest integrated turkey processing company in the United States and a joint venture of Seaboard Corporation and Maxwell Foods, LLC.
 Prior to serving as President and Chief Executive Officer, Mr. Brenneman served in various financial and management capacities at Seaboard Corporation, a global agribusiness and transportation company, from 1989 until 2011.
-Mr. Brenneman served as President and Chief Executive Officer of Seaboard Foods from 2001 until 2011, as Senior Vice- President and Chief Financial Officer of Seaboard Foods from 1999 to 2001, as Senior Vice President, Live Production for Seaboard Foods from 1996 until 1999 and Vice President - Finance and Administration of Seaboard Foods from 1994 to 1996.
+Mr. Brenneman served as President and Chief Executive Officer of Seaboard Foods from 2001 until 2011, as Senior Vice- President, Live Production for Seaboard Foods from 1999 to 2001, as Senior Vice President, Live Production for Seaboard Foods from 1999 and Vice President - Finance and Administration of Seaboard Foods from 1994 to 1996.
 Prior to joining Seaboard, Mr. Brenneman was an accountant for several years with Arthur Andersen.
 Mr. Brenneman is a CPA and graduated from Wichita State University.
+Mr. Brenneman has served on several boards, both for-profit and not-for-profit, and is involved in private equity.
 Mr. Brenneman previously served on the board of CrossFirst Bank from 2009 until 2012.
 Currently, he serves on the boards of directors of the Clemens Family Corporation, McKee Foods, Great Lakes Cheese Co., Inc., P&P Optica Inc., New Horizon, T2 Capital Management, Lifesong for Orphans, Inc. and Made to Flourish, Inc.